Christmas, Christ and New Creations

 But it’s much easier to accept the Messenger if we can just tweak the Message, right?
 Sorry, it doesn’t work that way.
 Scripture doesn’t need reassignment surgery.
 We need a Savior, not more sophists.

-If Jesus were in human form on this earth today, He’d be called a “homophobe” and accused of hate speech for using the pronouns of the only two genders God created (you know, male and female).
+If Jesus were in human form on this earth today, how would society judge his Biblical account?
+He’d be called a “homophobe” and accused of hate speech for using the pronouns of the only two genders God created (you know, male and female).
 He’d be blamed for patriarchy for constantly referring to the Father.
-He’d be called a “misogynist” because He thinks women are stronger than their circumstances and don’t need abortion to achieve great things.
+He’d be called a “misogynist” because He allowed a woman to pour out expense perfume on his feet and wash his feet with her hair.
 His blessed mother, Mary, was a teenage mom who married a man who chose adoption instead of abandonment, so Jesus would naturally be called “anti-choice” for believing that every human life has purpose.
-He’d be called a “Republican” because he doesn’t believe that government is any kind of substitute for a dad.
 He’d be condemned for his hetero-normative language by speaking of marriage between one man and one woman.
-He’d be called “intolerant” because He tells us to hate—you know, the s-word—sin.
+He’d be called “intolerant” because He came to save us from—you know, the s-word—sin.

 Recently, The View’s Joy Behar declared, as if she were quoting from the book of Tolerance chapter 15 verse 10, that “Jesus would’ve baked that cake!”—referring to Colorado cake artist Jack Phillips’ declining to make a custom cake for a same-sex wedding ceremony.